Info & Events:

 If you wish to participate in one of our experiments or have any other inquiries, please send us an email.

-November 2014: Psychonomics 2014, Long Beach, CaliforniaThere were some really amazing speakers and sessions at this year's conference.
-It was really great to meet some of the big names in the field as well as reconnect with former lab members: Nate Kornell, Lisa Son, Brigid Finn, and Bennett Schwartz.
+November 2014: Psychonomics 2014, Long Beach, CaliforniaThere were some amazing speakers and sessions at this year's conference.
+It was also great meeting some of the big names in the field and having the opportunity to reconnect with former lab members: Nate Kornell, Lisa Son, Brigid Finn, and Bennett Schwartz.

 Most importantly, we had a few spoken and poster presentations from our lab, including: